khayyamstudio/E-commerce-Database-Project/queries/query_bank.md

 # E-commerce Query Bank
-A collection of example SQL queries for an e-commerce project, organized by complexity.
+A collection of SQL queries for an e-commerce project, organized by complexity.
 These queries cover user, product, order, and analytics operations.
 # Basic Queries

 **List all users**